The Power of Four: Reception

-The BBC opined during the Lions' warm-up game against Otago that it was not inspiring for the Lions supporters to sing.
-Austin Healey observed that the players did not appear to like "The Power of Four" ("Power") when it was performed.
+The BBC opined during the Lions' warm-up game against the Otago team that the song was not inspiring for the Lions supporters to sing.
+Austin Healey observed that the players did not appear to like "The Power" when it was performed.

-Before the first Test match, it was noticed that despite Lions fans being filmed singing "Power", none of the players did sing it when it was played as the Lions anthem before God Defend New Zealand.
-It was also noted that Lions fans felt that "Power" was not catching on and some even suggested that Axel F would be better than "Power".
-It was also suggested that due to a perceived selection bias towards English members of the Lions, that Land of Hope and Glory should be used instead of "Power".
-The Lions' acting captain Martin Corry said that he did not attempt to sing "Power" because he felt that he would not be able to reach the correct notes.
-In 2009, Lions lock Alun Wyn Jones said that "I'd rather sing "The Power of Love" (Note: Reports do not say which specific song Jones may be referring to, and there are several with this title.
+Before the first Test match, it was noticed that despite Lions fans being filmed singing the new anthem, none of the players sang it when it was played before the All Blacks' "God Defend New Zealand".
+According to the New Zealand Heralds deputy editor, Lions fans felt that the anthem was not catching on and one even suggested that "Axel F" ("Crazy Frog" version) would be better than "The Power".
+The sports journalist Frank Keating, in criticising what he perceived as a selection bias towards English players of the Lions, said that "Land of Hope and Glory", a song associated with England and the England team, "might as well be the anthem" rather than what he called the "direful dirge".
+The Lions' acting captain, Martin Corry said that he did not attempt to sing the anthem because he felt that he would not be able to reach the correct notes.
+In 2009, Lions lock Alun Wyn Jones said that "I'd rather sing 'The Power of Love", (Note: Reports do not say which specific song Jones may be referring to, and there are several with this title.
 See: The Power of Love (disambiguation)) when asked if he would want to sing "The Power of Four".

-The song experienced a mixed response in the media.
-In July 2005, following the Lions tour, a journalist on the BBC Sport website, James Standley, commented that "Power" is "hollow and disliked by fans."
-However, Lions coach Sir Clive Woodward said he hoped it would "stir the passions".
-It was also described in The Independent as an "excruciating mix of politburo and classical pop".
-However Danny Stevens in The New Zealand Herald said that "Power" was not a bad song but unfortunately nobody actually knew the tune or the words."
-The words of "Power" were also compared to be similar to the New Zealand Māori rugby union team's "Timatanga" haka in The Telegraph.
+The song attracted a mixed response in the media.
+In July 2005, following the Lions tour, a journalist on the BBC Sport website, James Standley, commented that "The Power" is "hollow and disliked by fans", while Lions coach Clive Woodward had said he hoped it would "stir the passions".
+It was described in The Independent as an "excruciating mix of politburo and classical pop".
+However, Danny Stevens in The New Zealand Herald said that "The Power" was not a bad song but unfortunately nobody actually knew the tune or the words."
+The words of "The Power" were compared to the New Zealand Māori rugby union team's "Timatanga" haka in The Telegraph.
+Woodward and team manager, Bill Beaumont had "The Power" played whenever they entered into a press conference; this led one New Zealand Herald writer to suggest that a Lions' press conference could be "mistaken for a revivalist meeting".

 The anthem did not return for the 2009 British & Irish Lions tour to South Africa, which received a positive reaction from Sky Sports reporters.

 Legacy

-The negative reception of The Power of Four was listed as one of the issues used to criticise Woodward for the failures of the tour.
-It was also pointed out that Woodward and team manager, Bill Beaumont used The Power of Four whenever they entered into a press conference which led to the press conferences being referred to as possibly being "mistaken for a revivalist meeting".
+The negative reception of "The Power of Four" was listed as one of the criticisms of Woodward following the failures of the tour.

-After 2005, The Power of Four became largely forgotten.
-During the 2013 British & Irish Lions tour to Australia, ESPN jokingly suggested that The Power of Four would be remixed into a hip hop song for the third test by Pharrell Williams and would be performed by Snoop Dogg.
+After 2005, "The Power" became largely forgotten.
+During the 2013 British & Irish Lions tour to Australia, ESPN jokingly suggested that "The Power" would be remixed into a hip hop song for the third test by Pharrell Williams and would be performed by Snoop Dogg.